Vaquentt/Nightlight/README.md

 ## Getting Started
   Download the files from github
   Have Python 3.11+ and .NET framework x64
-  Run setup.bat
-  Run the Nightlight.exe file and let it create all necessary folders and directories be created Run modulefix.bat if anything fails
+  Open cmd in the folder and type pip install -r requirements.txt or Run setup.bat Run the Nightlight.exe file and let it create all necessary folders and directories be created Run modulefix.bat if you get the modules error
   Code is obfuscated so don't worry about it getting traced back WE DO NOT ENCOURAGE ANY ILLEGAL USE!